PocketPistol/PocketPistol/README.md

 <br>
 <h2> What will I Do? </h2>
 I'll mostly make mods for games I like and small games here or there, possibly a webiste.
 That's about it though.
+I have YT where I mostly do dumb video ideas or edits, so go subscribe to that if thats what your into ig.
 <br>
 <h2> Anything Else? </h2>
 I want to go into game development as a job and I'm cool.